-TCCI's business, results of operations and financial condition are affected by a variety of factors, including changes in the overall market for retail contracts, wholesale motor vehicle financing, leasing or dealer financing, the new and used vehicle market, changes in the level of sales of Toyota, Lexus, private label vehicles or other vehicles in Canada, the rate of growth in the number and average balance of customer accounts, the finance industry's regulatory environment in Canada, competition from other financiers, rate of default by its customers, the interest rates it is required to pay on the funding it requires to support its business, amounts of funding available to it, changes in the funding markets, its credit ratings, the success of efforts to expand its product lines, levels of its operating and administrative expenses (including but not limited to personnel costs, technology costs and premises costs), general economic conditions, inflation, consequences from changes in tax laws, fiscal and monetary policies in Canada, the United States as well as Europe and other countries in which TCCI issues debt.
+TCCI's business, results of operations and financial condition are affected by a variety of factors, including changes in the overall market for retail contracts, wholesale motor vehicle financing, leasing or dealer financing, the new and used vehicle market, changes in the level of sales of Toyota, Lexus, private label vehicles or other vehicles in Canada, the rate of growth in the number and average balance of customer accounts, the finance industry's regulatory environment in Canada, competition from other financiers, rate of default by its customers, changes in the funding markets, its credit ratings, the success of efforts to expand its product lines, levels of its operating and administrative expenses (including, but not limited to, personnel costs, technology costs and premises costs), general economic conditions, inflation, consequences from changes in tax laws, fiscal and monetary policies in Canada, the United States as well as Europe and other countries in which TCCI issues debt.
 Further, a significant and sustained increase in fuel prices could lead to lower new and used vehicle purchases.
 This could reduce the demand for motor vehicle retail, lease and wholesale financing.
 In turn, lower used vehicle values could affect return rates, amounts written off and lease residual value provisions.